KlaraElmegaard/SocialGraphs_HP/index.markdown

 ## Networks, data and...
 Harry Potter??
-Were you disappointed when you turned 11 and did not recieve a letter from an owl inviting you to start at Hogwarts School of Witchcraft and Wizardry?
+Were you disappointed when you turned 11 and did not recieve a letter with an owl inviting you to start at Hogwarts School of Witchcraft and Wizardry?
 If so, you are like us!
 And if you still want to go to Hogwarts and explore the big universe and meet the characters, you have come to the right place!

 Through network theory we will analyze the known and unknown relationships between the fantastic and wonderful characters who appear in the universe.
 Maybe we will discover connections between blood status (muggles, pure-blood e.g.) and the four houses of Hogwarts.
 Using natural language processing, we will analyze the language of the character pages, the books and scripts of the movies through sentiment analysis and wordclouds.